nuls-io/devsite/docs/Guide/g_factory.md

 ### Configuring Genesis Blocks

-The system automatically generates a series of Genesis block addresses, and the user needs to fill in the initial number assigned to each address.There are two points in the process of completing this step that require special attention from the user.
+The system automatically generates a series of Genesis block addresses, and the user needs to fill in the initial number assigned to each address.
+There are two points in the process of completing this step that require special attention from the user.

 - The sum of the number of passes assigned to each address must be equal to the total circulation filled in the basic information
-- After filling in, the user needs to click [Backup Address Private Key] to download all address private keys and save them.This part of the information will not be saved, so if the user loses the private key, the system will not be able to retrieve it.
+- After filling in, the user needs to click [Backup Address Private Key] to download all address private keys and save them.
+This part of the information will not be saved, so if the user loses the private key, the system will not be able to retrieve it.

 ![image-20191107173925575](./g_factory/3.png)